Rylee94/pet-adoption/README.md

 ## Description

-An application to help a user find a pet to adopt.
+Our inspiration to develop an application to help a user find a pet to adopt is simple, we all love or have pets.
+Some of us have even been pet foster parents, making it a slightly personally motivated endeavor.

 ## Table of Contents